TO BE PUBLISHED March 2022

 It will be an opportunity to discuss the National strategy for autistic children, young people and adults: 2021 to 2026.

-- tackling inequalities and barriers that people with autism face across health, care, and society
+- inequalities and barriers - tackling challenges faced by people with autism across health, care, and society

 We are pleased to be able to include keynote contributions from:

 - David Nuttall, Deputy Director, Neurodiversity, Disability and Learning Disability Team, Mental Health and Disabilities Directorate, Department of Health and Social Care

 - Andrew Carpenter, Autism Programme Development Lead, Learning Disability and Autism Programme, NHS England and NHS Improvement - London Region